Quick start guide of reGenerate Thumbnails Advanced settings

 Select which thumbnails you want to regenerate.
 All this option does is to decide which thumbnails are regenerated and which not.
-If a size you don't check is present, it will be left there (unless you check Delete Unused Thumbnails, which we will explain later).
+If you uncheck a size, it will not be touched (unless you check Delete Unselected Thumbnails, which we will explain later).

 Please note that the fact that you uncheck the sizes here doesn't mean that it will unregister them in WordPress, because they are registered by the theme or plugins, so they will still be generated for newly added images.

-The Keep existing checkbox will make sure that if a specific size is already present, it won't be overwritten when regenerating.
+The Don't redo existing checkbox will make sure that if a specific image size is already present in the file system, it won't be overwritten when regenerating.
 This is especially useful if the images were optimized with an image optimization plugin such as ShortPixel Image Optimizer (by the way, because of this feature, reGenerate Thumbnails Advanced is the only thumbnail regeneration plugin that works well with ShortPixel Image Optimizer).

-You might want to uncheck Keep existing if for example you watermarked your thumbnails and the originals are not watermarked, and you would like to remove the watermark for the thumbnails too.
+You might want to uncheck Don't redo existing if for example you watermarked your thumbnails and the originals are not watermarked, and you would like to remove the watermark for the thumbnails too.
 Or if you have corrupted files after a site copy.